-During the forced off time following a PWM transition low, the controller senses channel load current by sampling the voltage across the lower MOSFET $r{DS(ON)}$ , see Figure 3.
-A ground-referenced amplifier, internal to the ISL6559, connects to the PHASE node through a resistor, $R{ISEN}$ .
-The voltage across $R{ISEN}$ is equivalent to the voltage drop across the $R{DS(ON)}$ of the lower MOSFET while it is conducting.
+During the forced off time following a PWM transition low, the controller senses channel load current by sampling the voltage across the lower MOSFET $r{DS(ON)}$ .
+A ground-referenced amplifier, internal to the ISL6569, connects to the PHASE node through a resistor, $R{ISEN}$ .
+The voltage across $R{ISEN}$ is equivalent to the voltage drop across the $r{DS(ON)}$ of the lower MOSFET while it is conducting.
 The resulting current into the ISEN pin is proportional to the channel current, $I_L$ .
 The ISEN current is then sampled and held after sufficient settling time every switching cycle.
-The sampled current, $I_n$ , is used for channel-current balance, load-line regulation, overcurrent protection, and module current sharing.
-From Figure 3, the following equation for In is derived where II is the channel current.
+The sampled current is used for channel-current balance, load-line regulation, overcurrent protection, and module current sharing.